WordPress/gutenberg/docs/rfc/block-registration.md

 It can statically analyze the files of any plugin to retrieve blocks and their properties.
 * It should not require a build tool compilation step (e.g. Babel, Webpack) to author code which would be referenced in a block type definition.
 * There should allow the potential to dynamically load ("lazy-load") block types, or parts of block type definitions.
 It practical terms, it means that the editor should be able to be loaded without enqueuing all the assets (scripts and styles) of all block types.
-What it needs is the basic metadata (`title`, `description`, `category`, `icon`, etc...) to start with.
+What it needs is the basic metadata (`title`, `description`, `category`, `icon`, etc…) to start with.
 It should be fine to defer loading all other code (`edit`, `save`, `transforms`, and other JavaScript implementations) until it is explicitly used (inserted into the post content).

 ## References